FarronF/limerick-council-meetings/meetings/2015/02/04-Monthly Meeting of Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West - 7th January 2015.md

 **REPLY:**

-The above signage will be ordered and will be erected once it is delivered.--- 3
+The above signage will be ordered and will be erected once it is delivered.
+---
+3

 NOTICES OF MOTION